Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 - Partial cognitive reduction: impaired concentration, lowered impulse control, and lowered threshold levels

 "Fear serves a purpose; it is about mobilizing the body for action and not la-di-da-ing around.
-Although fear makes sense and is critical for survival, if a dog is cosmically fearful of everyday things, like because you put on a mask, or if a new person comes over, or when you turn on the vacuum, fear's value is nil."— Julie Hecht
+Although fear makes sense and is critical for survival, if a dog is cosmically fearful of everyday things, like because you put on a mask, or if a new person comes over, or when you turn on the vacuum, fear's value is nil."

 Does Fear Inhibit Learning in Dogs?

 We often hear that fear inhibits learning, but to what extent?
 How does fear affect learning?
 The answer is: in several different ways.
-Turns out, not all learning is inhibited by fear.
+It turns out that not all learning is inhibited by fear.
 The big question is whether learning aids in survival, which would be considered adaptive.

 There is a general belief that when a dog experiences fear, there's little space for learning.
 Fearful dogs in group obedience classes often cannot perform operant behaviors like a simple "sit' or "down."
 These dogs have a blank stare when asked to "sit" in a fearful situation, and they often ignore that slice of baloney wiggling in their face.
 In their state of hypervigilance, all of their focus is directed to their environment.